 - More young people are unhappy with the levels of income inequality & unemployment than any previous generation in the US since polling was invented.

 - Despite being the most educated generation in history, a majority of Millennials identify as working class.

 For Class Conscious Movements?

-Although it is pretty depressing that Donald Trump was able to become the president with votes cast by less than 1 in 4 US adults, there may also be a weird glimmer of hope.
-Half of us stayed home on election day because it did not feel worthwhile ( well, a mix of that & voter suppression ).
-The choice between 2 old, rich, white golfers has become so meaningless that being ruled by the cartoon of an evil landlord is not enough of a threat to even get 1/3rd of us to check a box that says “nope.”
+Although it is pretty depressing that Donald Trump was able to become the president with votes cast by less than 1 in 4 US adults, there may also be a weird glimmer of hope here.
+Half of the US stayed home on election day because the vote did not feel worthwhile (well, a mix of that & voter suppression).
+A choice between 2 old, rich, white golfers has become so meaningless that being ruled by the cartoon of an evil landlord is not threatening enough to even get 1/3rd of us to check a box that says “nope.”

 Toward an American Working Class Struggle

 “Sanders has mobilized a large number of young people who are saying, ‘Look, we’re not going to consent anymore,’ and if that turns into a continuing, organized, mobilized force, that could change the country.”

 Bernie Sanders said the truth about class — that billionaires have no idea how it feels to have no money, no idea what not having healthcare is like, & appear to have no interest in helping those who do.
 Occupy Wall Street struck the same chord a few years before — the 1% has no business ruling the 99%.
 Occupy & Sanders both swept the country for the same reasons.
 Sanders named the problem when no other politician would — and that is why people love him.
 Though Occupy was evicted & Sanders lost the nomination, the popularity of Sanders’ insurgent campaign & the enduring influence of Occupy are signs the US could be ready for a class conscious movement to take root.